fekerel/cbrn-to-fakeapi/GUIDE.md

   - Calls exactly one target endpoint.
   - Returns the Axios response.
 - Create a new scenario service file under `src/api/fakeApi/` and suffix it with `...ScenarioService.ts` (e.g., `UsersScenarioService.ts`, `OrdersScenarioService.ts`).
 Do not add these to `SpecialEndpointService.ts` (it has been removed in this branch).
-- Optionally provide a second variant that accepts explicit IDs when needed (pattern: `getXOnlyByID(id: number)`) for flexibility.

 ### 3.3 Test files
 - Location: `fake-api-tests/`.